uarun/dotfiles/README.md

 ## VIM

-My Vim preferences are stored in `dotfiles/vimrc` respectively.
+Vim preferences are stored in `dotfiles/vimrc` respectively.
 All plugins and scripts are stored in the `dotfiles/vim` directory.

 ### Adding Plugin Bundles ###